adamgracikowski/FlightTracker/ProjOb_24L_01180781/README.md

-# ProjOb_24L_01180781 5/6
+# ProjOb_24L_01180781 6/6

-This project is being developed as a part of Object Oriented Design academic course.
+This project was developed as a part of Object Oriented Design academic course.